 Meet with your career adviser

 Every student at VCU has a career adviser who can meet with you one-on-one to discuss your career goals and answer all your burning questions: When should I start my professional job search?
 Is it too early?
 Too late?
 How do I narrow my options?
 Where do I even begin?
-Sign up for an individual advising session with your career adviser.
+Sign up for a one-on-one advising session with your career adviser.

 Search for opportunities

-HireVCURams is a comprehensive job and internship search tool available to all VCU students and alumni for life.
-Within HireVCURams, you can search for and apply for full-time, part-time and federal work-study positions that are posted specifically for VCU talent.
-Log in to HireVCURams today.
+Handshake is a comprehensive job and internship search tool available to all VCU students and alumni for life.
+Within Handshake, you can search for and apply for full-time, part-time and federal work-study positions that are posted specifically for VCU talent.
+Log in to Handshake today.

 Earn while you learn